jon-brandy/CTF-WRITE-UP/Asset/Unsubscriptions Are Free/README.md

 > NOTES

 ```
-Found the UAF (Use-After-Free) vuln here, where the memory allocated for user does not cleared clean.
-Because the `user` is not set to NULL (not pointing to NULL address).
+Found the UAF (Use-After-Free) vuln here, the code does not check if the `user` pointer is actually pointing to a valid allocated memory before freeing it.
+If the `user` pointer was not previously allocated, or if it was already freed beforem the calling `free()` on it will result in undefined behavior, which can cause a crash or other unexpected behavior.

+To fix this vuln, the code should first check if `user` is not NULL before calling `free()` on it.
 ```

 ![image](https://user-images.githubusercontent.com/70703371/224737655-c9ec7993-b88e-47c6-bf96-f43e00f5515a.png)